Florida Responsible Vendor Alcohol Certification

 We are based in Delray Beach, Florida.
-Many Florida restaurants, nightclubs, bars, and businesses use Serving Alcohol for this reason.
-Our Florida Alcohol certification is designed specifically to meet the Florida Responsible Vendor Program.
-This places our reputation of Florida alcohol certification above all others.
+Most Florida restaurants, nightclubs, bars, and businesses use Serving Alcohol for this reason.
+The state of Florida does not require responsible alcohol service training, but offers many mitigating benefits to operators who voluntarily participate in the state's Responsible Vendor Program to make it worth the effort.
+Our English and Spanish Florida alcohol certification is designed specifically to meet and exceed the requirements of the Florida Responsible Vendor Program.
+This places our reputation for our Florida alcohol certification training above all others.

 Florida Responsible Vendor Program